coders-info/modular-code/README.md

 This methodology streamlines the development process, prioritizing composition over custom development, and made possible by advances in package managers and the widespread availability of software modules.

+## How to design modular code?

+Designing modular code involves following a set of steps and principles.
+By following steps and principles, you can design modular code that is maintainable, scalable, testable, and promotes collaboration among developers.

+1. Identify components: Start by identifying the main components or features of your application.
+These can be functionalities like user authentication, data manipulation, or external integrations.
+Understanding the different components will help in breaking down the code into smaller, manageable modules.

+2. Define interfaces and contracts: For each component, define clear interfaces and contracts that specify the inputs, outputs, services offered, and services required.
+This helps in establishing a clear boundary between modules and ensures that they interact in a predictable manner.

+3. Encapsulate implementation details: Hide internal data and logic from other modules by encapsulating implementation details.
+Expose only necessary information and methods through the defined interfaces.
+This enables other modules to interact with a module without knowing its internal workings.

+4. Minimize coupling: Reduce the dependencies between modules to minimize coupling.
+Coupling refers to the level of interdependence between modules.
+A high level of coupling can make the codebase rigid and difficult to maintain.
+To minimize coupling, only expose essential functionalities from one module to another.

+5. Maximize cohesion: Aim for high cohesion within each module.
+Cohesion refers to the degree to which the responsibilitieswithin a module are related and focused.
+A highly cohesive module focuses on a single responsibility and performs a well-defined set of tasks.
+This makes the module easier to understand, test, and maintain.

+6. Break down modules into smaller units: If a module becomes too large or complex, consider breaking it down into smaller, more manageable units.
+This promotes reusability and makes the codebase more flexible.

+7. Consider scalability and reusability: When designing modules, think about how they can be scaled or reused in different contexts.
+Design modules in a way that allows for easy extension and adaptation to future requirements.
+This can involve designing modules with flexibility in mind or creating generic modules that can be used in various projects.

+8. Testability: Ensure that each module can be tested independently by defining clear interfaces and contracts.
+Write unit tests for each module to verify its behavior in isolation.

+9. Document and communicate: Document the purpose, responsibilities, and interfaces of each module.
+This documentation helps other developers understand how to use and interact with the modules.
+Additionally, communicate and collaborate with your team to ensure everyone understands the modular design and can effectively work with it.

+It's important to follow a consistent coding style and naming convention, as well as use comments and documentation to explain the purpose and functionality of each module.
+Furthermore, a version control system and testing framework can help manage and verify the changes and updates of your code.
+Finally, you should consider using a modular architecture and design pattern that suit your application's needs and goals such as layered, microservices, plugin, or event-driven architectures, and singleton, factory, observer, or mediator patterns.

+## How to refactor non-modular code?

+To refactor non-modular code, you need to first analyze the existing code and identify its strengths and weaknesses.
+Then, define the scope and objectives of the refactoring, such as improving modularity or fixing bugs.
+After that, divide the refactoring into smaller tasks and prioritize them.
+When performing the refactoring, make changes one at a time, testing and reviewing the code after each change.
+Lastly, communicate and collaborate with your team and stakeholders, while documenting the refactoring process and results.
+Add your perspective

 ## Tools?